Updated: Jun 7

 Torque Screwdriver - Torqued drivers have a clutch in the driver which can be set to a specific, required torque.
 The clutch will engage when to ensure that you don't over-tighten the screw.
 These are available in manual, electric, and pneumatic types.
 Note that although no single tool covers the entire range, low-, mid-, and high-torque ranges are available.

-Mechanical Screwdriver - Mechanized screw drivers come in many variations, from the hefty, heavy-duty types to the light and easy variations all with the same goal of reducing manual labour in fitting of the screw.
+Mechanical Screwdriver - Mechanized screwdrivers come in many variations, from the hefty, heavy-duty types to the light and easy variations all with the same goal of reducing manual labor in the fitting of the screw.

-With what you have learnt as above, identity the Screw Type and Finishing which best fits your application.
+With what you have learned as above, identity the Screw Type and Finishing which best fits your application.
 Once you have selected, you need to identify the length and gauge required.
-The general rule of thumb is that the screw should enter at least half the thickness of the bottom material – For example 3/4″ into a 2 x 4.
+The general rule of thumb is that the screw should enter at least half the thickness of the bottom material – For example, 3/4″ into a 2 x 4.

 The screw’s diameter, come in gauges 2 through 16.
 The average application will call for an 8-gauge screw.
-If working with very thick or heavy material, consider 12 to 14-guage screws.
+If working with very thick or heavy material, consider 12 to 14-gauge screws.